Seed Saving notes and lessons learnt

 - There are so many precious varieties out there that are, without seed savers, disappearing into the ether

 - You can save seeds of varieties that do well for you in your area / garden

 - It has to be a very economical way of producing seeds to grow – growing on a small scale individual basis

-- Therefore I’m guessing at this bit, it has to be more environmentally positive than negative
+- It is more environmentally positive than negative

 - It’s a great way of learning about the plants we grow